 You get to experience the real vibe of the area while strolling through its pavements, rather than staring out from the windows of a car or train.
-Plus, there are just some attractions that aren’t accessible via any form of transportation other than our own two feet.
+Plus, there are just some attractions that aren’t accessible via any form of transportation other than our own two feet in walkable cities.

 If the locals prefer walking, why not live like one and do the same?
 That said, here’s a list of some of the most pedestrian-friendly cities in the world.

 Paris is often considered as the most beautiful city in the world — and with very good reason.

 Although commuting in and around the city is quite convenient, Parisians Jessie Kanelos Weiner and Sarah Moroz share that walking in the City of Love allows you to experience the liveliness of its streets and sidewalk café culture.
 In their book, Paris In Stride, the two map out seven walking tours that focus not just on the city’s famous landmarks, but also its lesser known neighborhoods.

 It’s easy to get lost in the maze-like network of narrow streets in Marrakesh’s Medina.
 And who wouldn’t want to?
 Each alleyway offers something interesting — from the colorful souqs and the carpet weavers to grand mosques and the exotic markets.

 Conde Nast Traveler also praises the city’s gorgeous courtyards, gardens, rooftop terraces, and narrow pathways, which are definitely best explored on foot.
 The centuries-old walls are made of red clay, hence the city’s alias “Red City.”
 It’s in these streets where you can experience the essence of Marrakesh’s culture.